GoogleForCreators/web-stories-wp/docs/external-template-creation.md

 ### Adding SVGs to the codebase as shapes

-First and foremost, shapes aren't complete svgs, just a single normalized path (ccordinates should be defined in a 0->1 space).
-To accomodate for this, there are a few formatting steps that must be taken in an svg editing software (like illustrator), and a few steps within the codebase to get a propper working path in the editor.
+First and foremost, shapes aren't complete svgs, just a single normalized path (coordinates should be defined in a 0->1 space).
+To accommodate for this, there are a few formatting steps that must be taken in an svg editing software (like illustrator), and a few steps within the codebase to get a proper working path in the editor.

 #### Getting your svg to be a single path